oliverstockdale/starter-academic/content/project/entropic-uncertainty-relations/index.md

 ### **Into the many-body regime**

 For the simple two-particle system discussed above, determining whether it is entangled is relatively straightforward and there are many methods for witnessing the entanglement.
 However, in the many-body limit, where there are tens of thousands of particles, detecting entanglement becomes increasingly difficult.
-One method that has been identified as a promosing withness is entropic uncertainty relations (see, e.g., Coles *et al.,* [Rev. Mod.
+One method that has been identified as a promising witness is entropic uncertainty relations (see, e.g., Coles *et al.,* [Rev. Mod.
 Phys. **89**, 015002 (2017)](https://doi.org/10.1103/RevModPhys.89.015002) for a review).

 Closely related to Heisenberg's uncertainty principle, the entropy we measure in a system is bounded from below.
 Consider a system with two observables $\hat{X}$ and $\hat{Z}$.
 For a finite-dimensional system, the entropic uncertainty relation is